apparentlymart/alambre/docs/source/intro.rst

 Introduction
 ============

-libtenacious is a C++ library for microcontrollers and other embedded systems.
+Alambre is a C++ library for microcontrollers and other embedded systems.
 Its main goal is providing a hardware abstraction allowing drivers to be written for a variety of interesting devices and then used across all supported platforms.
 For example, it should be possible to write a driver